-Justin Bieber Dances Shirtless and Meets Walmart Yodel Kid at Coachella
+Justin Bieber Dances at Coachella and Channels Leonardo DiCaprio

 All he wants to do is dance, dance...

-Justin Bieber was certainly in party mode at Coachella 2018...he could not stop dancing!
+Justin Bieber was certainly in party mode at Coachella 2018...he was dancing like nobody was watching!
 Fans filmed video of the 24-year-old pop star dancing to the music on the festival grounds on Friday, wearing colorful Hawaiian shorts and a matching shirt—which he later removed.

+In 2014, videos of Leonardo DiCaprio dancing with his friends at Coachella went viral.

-He was also seen cheering on 11-year-old Mason Ramsey, aka the "Walmart Yodel Kid," as he gave a surprise performance during DJ Whethan's set at Coachella.
+Also on Friday, Bieber was also seen cheering on 11-year-old Mason Ramsey, aka the "Walmart Yodel Kid," as he gave a surprise performance during DJ Whethan's set at Coachella.
 The child went viral earlier this month with a video showing him performing Hank Williams' "Lovesick Blues" at his local Walmart in Illinois.

-Justin, who had predicted that Ramsey would end up performing at Coachella, and the boy later took selfies together backstage.
+Justin, a former child YouTube viral sensation who had predicted that Ramsey would end up performing at Coachella, and the boy later took selfies together backstage.

 BACKGRID